vitid/SentimentExtractor/README.md

 Consisted of Coreference Resolution Module and Aspect-Sentiment Linking Module.
 Both modules can be run seperately.

+The associated report for the module can be found at [Report.pdf](Report.pdf)

 # Build
 Firstly, install stanford-corenlp and its model into your local maven repository(maven repository for version 3.7.0 is not available at the time of this writing).